top of page

 District-Wide Facilities Master Plan

-Restoring community trust through transparency into district-wide investment priorities
+Restoring community trust through transparency of district-wide investment priorities

 CHALLENGE

-Oakland Unified School District has lost 15,000 students in the past 15 years.
-A series of school closures meant to address the decline was having a disproportionate impact on Oakland’s students and communities of color.
-While significant facility investments were made in 2014, many campuses, particularly those in low-income communities, were still in need of sizable upgrades and investments.
-In 2019, MKThink was enlisted to help restore community trust in OUSD’s facility master planning process so that it could secure voter support for a general obligation bond to fund the improvements.
+Oakland Unified School District (OUSD) has lost 15,000 students in the past 15 years.
+A series of school closures meant to address this decline had a disproportionate impact on Oakland’s students and communities of color.
+Despite significant facility investments made in 2014, many campuses, particularly those in low-income communities, still needed sizable upgrades and investments.
+In 2019, the district enlisted MKThink to help restore community trust in OUSD’s facility master planning process and secure voter support for a general obligation bond to fund the improvements.

 APPROACH

-MKThink created a framework and methodology for reestablishing the fidelity of baseline facility data and prioritizing project investment through meaningful engagement with community stakeholders.
-The team captured, validated, and assessed data derived from the district’s “Citywide Planning” process and translated it into a framework for establishing and prioritizing $3.3B in capital project needs.
+In order to reestablish faith in the school district and best serve the community, MKThink created a framework that combined current and reliable facility data and meaningful community stakeholder engagement to inform and prioritize project investments.
+The team captured, validated, and assessed data derived from the district’s “Citywide Planning” process and translated it into this framework for establishing and prioritizing $3.3B in capital project needs.

 RESULT